Maria Lluïsa Borràs i Gonzàlez: Writing, research, and new trends

-DOCUMENTARY FILMS
+Documentary films

-During the 1980s she founded the production company Proviart in order to promote Catalan artists.
+During the 1980s, Borràs founded the production company Proviart in order to promote Catalan artists.
 Working as screenwriter, director and producer, she made the documentary films Antoni Tàpies (1981), Pau Gargallo (1981), and Picasso nostre (1982).
 She baptised this collection Fotoscop Sonors in memory of and as homage to her mentor Joan Prats.
 At the present time these documentaries are conserved at the Filmoteca Nacional de Catalunya.
 The Fundació Tàpies is also in possession of a copy of the film on this artist.

-CURATOR
+Curator

-As curator, she organised some 90 exhibitions around the world of artists such as Aristide Maillol, Pau Gargallo, Xavier Corberó, Matisse, Magritte, Joan Miró, Picasso, Wolf Vostell, Joan Ponç, Arranz Bravo, August Puig, Marcel Martí, Viladecans, Frederic Amat, Roberto Matta, Man Ray, Beverly Pepper, De Sucre, Tàpies, Jean Arp, Dennis Oppenheim, Llimós, Cuixart, Olga Sacharoff, Joan Brossa, Enric C. Ricart, Warhol, Benet Rossell, Joan Rabascall, Xifra, Dorothée Selz, or Antoni Miralda, whom Borràs would present at the Venice Biennial in 1990 when she curated the Spanish pavilion.
+As curator, Borràs organised some 90 exhibitions around the world of artists such as Aristide Maillol, Pau Gargallo, Xavier Corberó, Matisse, Magritte, Joan Miró, Picasso, Wolf Vostell, Joan Ponç, Arranz Bravo, August Puig, Marcel Martí, Viladecans, Frederic Amat, Roberto Matta, Man Ray, Beverly Pepper, De Sucre, Tàpies, Jean Arp, Dennis Oppenheim, Llimós, Cuixart, Olga Sacharoff, Joan Brossa, Enric C. Ricart, Warhol, Benet Rossell, Joan Rabascall, Xifra, Dorothée Selz, or Antoni Miralda, whom Borràs would present at the Venice Biennial in 1990 when she curated the Spanish pavilion.
 In addition, she was interested in the contemporary art movements of Maghreb and Cuba, as well as current Caribbean art tendencies, to whose artists she dedicated several exhibitions.